auroredupontd/esg-mywebsite/README.md

 # esg-mywebsite

-<br> Published a website as part as my master's degree.
+<br> Published a website as part of my master's degree.